-Please note: If you send password protected files you MUST also provide the password – or else your application may be delayed or declined.
-Please be sure to specify in your request letter that your camper is enrolled at Ramah in the Rockies so that your request is properly routed.
-The National Ramah office receives scholarship requests for multiple Ramah camps.
+Please note: If you send password protected files, you MUST also provide the password – or else your application may be delayed or declined.
 While the committee tries to honor requests, it also strives to serve many families with the limited funds available.
-We also encourage you to approach your local Rabbi or Jewish Federation to request support to send your child to Jewish camp.
+We encourage you to also approach your local Rabbi, synagogue, or Jewish Federation to request support to send your child to Jewish camp.

 Please contact our Registrar, Sandra Yaron, at firstname.lastname@example.org with any questions.
 All requests for financial aid are treated with the highest degree of confidentiality.

-The National Ramah Commission and Ramah in the Rockies acknowledges with thanks the generous support of the AVI CHAI Foundation and the Zell Family Foundation in making the Ramah Open Door Program possible.
+The National Ramah Commission and Ramah in the Rockies acknowledges with thanks the generous support of the Zell Family Foundation in making the Ramah Open Door Program possible.

 - A copy of the first two pages of your tax return